kieranelby/UbiTok.io/README.md

 - no limits, no sign-up, no waiting for support to verify you;
 - it cannot be shutdown by regulators - or even by its creators;
 - you don't need to trust the exchange employees to look after your coins;
-- no exchange fees (other than gas to power the Ethereum blockchain);
+- ultra-low exchange fees (plus a little gas to power the Ethereum blockchain);
 - total fairness: no preferential treatment for "special" clients.

 We aim to be the leading venue for trading Ethereum assets on-chain, and to help grow an ecosystem of smart contracts trading with each other (and with you).